electron/website/blog/electron-35-0.md

 ### Removed: `isDefault` and `status` properties on `PrinterInfo`

-These properties have been removed from the PrinterInfo Object because they have been removed from upstream Chromium.
+These properties have been removed from the `PrinterInfo` object because they have been removed from upstream Chromium.

 ### Deprecated: `getFromVersionID` on `session.serviceWorkers`